build-guides

 Elden Ring1440pMax60 FPS (engine-capped)

 For 1080p gaming the 9800X3D eliminates the CPU bottleneck and all of the above numbers improve 15–25%.
-At 4K, this build runs most titles at 60–80 FPS on Ultra — capable, though a step down from dedicated 4K builds.
+At 4K, this build runs most titles at 60–80 FPS on Ultra — capable, though a step down from dedicated 4K builds using an RTX 5080 or higher.

 Upgrade Path